vinkius-labs/markovable/docs/training-guide.md

 - Ensure the package is installed and configured (see [Getting Started](getting-started.md)).
 - Publish and run the migrations when you plan to persist models, anomalies, or cluster profiles beyond cache storage.
 - Decide where you want trained models to live: cache (default), database, or file storage.
 You can switch per training run.
+- When preparing graph-centric workloads, review the [PageRank Analyzer Guide](./pagerank.md) so your training datasets align with the expected adjacency structures.

 ## How Training Works